lense-project/lense-base/README.md

 you get out of the box by subclassing `GamePlayer`. **Use it** when determining what you can and can't do.
 It handles **nasty sychronization issues with budget constraints that you shouldn't touch**.
 It returns a list of all possible `GameMove` objects that you could legally return.
 It will reserve enough budget to allow you to perform any of the moves without going over budget, and will make sure that you don't query the same person twice.
+Once you turn in a move, if the amount spent is less than amount reserved, the balance is returned to the global budget and can be used elsewhere.

 Also, `state.getNextStates(move)` will return the list of `GameState`s that could result from you taking move `move`.
 It will return a list of how humans could respond and **not asynchronous intermediate states**.
 Use it at your peril.